Story last updated: 14 January 2021

-With a few vaccines in the mix, each with different levels of reported efficacy and with some requiring two doses, you might be wondering if there will be a choice and if the vaccine will be available to purchase through private healthcare.
+With a few vaccines in the mix, each with different levels of reported efficacy and with some requiring two doses, you might be wondering if you might get a choice of which vaccine you have – and if the vaccine will be available to purchase through private healthcare.

-What we know so far is that the government has promised that people will not be able to get priority by paying for the vaccine, and there aren’t yet any plans to offer vaccinations outside of the NHS and the agreed priority list outlined above.
+The government has said that people will not be able to get priority by paying for the vaccine, and there aren’t yet any plans to offer vaccinations outside of the NHS and the agreed priority list outlined above.

 The Department of Health and Social Care (DHSC) told us: